Advanced2min read

 Dynamic Variables

-The Manual JSON Editor supports 10 dynamic variables that are automatically replaced with real WordPress data when the schema is rendered on the frontend page.
+The Manual JSON Editor supports 10 variables that are automatically replaced with real WordPress data when the schema renders on the frontend.
+Write a schema once — it works correctly on every page it is assigned to.

 |---|---|---|